Kyriosity/read-write/README+/.net/README.md

 Surprisingly **`C#`** is widely utilized in APIs and drivers to industry-standard **embedded** software (i.a. automotive and machinery) and **game dev** (popular [Unity engine](https://unity.com/solutions/programming)<sup>🔗</sup>).

-With all given praise **`C#`** isn't monumentally accomplished and experience in various projects and teams allows me to sort out its goodies and lacks in the subfolders.
+With all given praise **`C#`** isn't monumentally accomplished and enough waits for inprovements (my critics, wishlists, and ideas - in the subfolders below and near).

 \___________\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:⛵:</sup> <sub>Microsoft has neither acquired it (akin to Java) nor outsourced (it could be Python) but recruited a team to raise the mega-framework.</sub>\